Sign In Forgot Password

 Chai School

-Chai School meets the challenge of providing a meaningful Jewish education for adolescent-age students (Grades 7 – 12) by allowing them to design their own program of study!
-Chai School meets on Tuesday nights during the school year from 6:00 PM to 8:30 PM.
+Chai School meets the challenge of providing a meaningful Jewish education for adolescent-age students (Grades 7 – 12) by allowing them to design their program of study!
+Chai School meets on Tuesday nights from 6:00 PM to 8:30 PM during the school year.

 Click Here to Download JEC Forms